 - Psychological injuries.
 Because bus accidents may involve many people, and because of the severity of these injuries, a victim could suffer from depression or even post-traumatic stress disorder (PTSD) from a bus accident.
 Be sure your attorney knows if you are having difficulty processing the accident and are seeing a therapist.

-Bus accident causes could be a true accident when someone else causes the accident or it could be caused by the negligence of the driver or the bus company.
+Bus accident causes could be a true accident when someone else causes the accident, or it could be caused by the negligence of the driver or the bus company.
+In any of these situations, the other parties owed you a duty of care that they failed to deliver.
 Causes may include:

 - Another vehicle caused the accident.
 Another vehicle may run a light or could pass the bus and merge in front of the bus without leaving enough space.
 Or a vehicle may cut a bus off so as not to miss an exit.